-By the term 'Core Items' players describe most crucial items for a champion build.
+By the term, 'Core Items' players describe the most crucial items for a champion build.

 How do you use items in League of Legends?

-By default items which have an active ability can be used by keys from 1 to 6.
+By default items that have an active ability can be used by keys from 1 to 6.